 Duress, on the other hand, appears in the Act as a component of unfair bargaining for individual employment agreements and as a ground for finding that an employee has a personal grievance.
 Included in conduct that constitutes duress is conduct that constitutes undue influence.
-The concern of the provisions dealing with duress is the protection against disadvantage in employment or dismissal from employment based on membership of any union or employees association.
+The concern of the provisions dealing with duress is the protection against disadvantage in employment or dismissal from employment based on membership of any union or employees' association.
 The remedial response to a finding of undue influence or duress will be dictated by the section pursuant to which the remedy is sought.

-Remember:
+Remember

-- ▶ Always call AdviceLine to check you have the latest guide (refer to the publication date below). - Never hesitate to ask AdviceLine for help in interpreting and applying this guide to your fact situation. - ▶ Use our AdviceLine employment advisors as a sounding board to test your views. - ▶ Get one of our consultants to draft an agreement template that's tailor-made for your business. - ▶ Visit our website www.businessentral.org.nz regularly. - ▶ Attend our member briefings to keep up to date with all changes. - ▶ Send your staff to Business Central Learning courses and conferences designed for those who manage employees.
+- Always call AdviceLine on 0800 300 362 to check you have the latest guide. - · Never hesitate to ask AdviceLine for help in interpreting and applying this guide to your situation. - Use our AdviceLine employment advisors as a sounding board to test your views. - Get one of our consultants to draft an agreement template that's tailor-made for your business.